parttimehacker/djangomodel/README.md

 # djangoview
 The DjangoView class is used to encapsulate several RESTful API calls to a Django web server.
-This class is used in my do it yourself home automation system.
+This class is used in my *do it yourself home automation system*.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django)